 It eases anxiety

-No matter where you’re at in your career, a new job always comes with a few first-day jitters.
-A personal letter acts as a warm welcome and helps ease some of the anxiety.
-Remind your new employee why you thought they were the right fit for the job and convey that you’re glad to have them on the team.
+No matter where you’re in your career, a new job always comes with a few first-day jitters.
+A personal letter is a warm welcome and helps ease some of the anxiety.
+Remind your new employees why you thought they were the right fit for the job and convey that you’re glad to have them on the team.

 It gets them excited to get to work